SamuelSwartzberg/flashcardifying_text_temp/math.md

 ##### merkele tree

+Merkle tree = hash tree
-A merkele/hash tree is a tree where every leaf has a label of a hash of a data block and every non-leaf has a label of the hash of all the labels = hashes of its child nodes.
+A merkle tree is a vertex-labeled tree where the vertex labels are certain hashes.
+In a merkele tree, the vertex label of a leaf is the hash of a data block.
+In a merkele tree, the vertex label of a internal node is the hash of all the labels = hashes of its child nodes.
 Merkele trees are used in block trees.

 ## logic

+TODO:

 First-order logic—also known as {{c1::predicate logic}}, quantificational logic, and first-order predicate calculus the logical form of an argument is called argument form.